 - Fighter discount

 It all starts with smart shopping.
-Come in and try out classes for 30 Days Free.
+Come in and try out classes for FREE during your trial.
 You’ll get to meet the coaches, students, and get a first-hand experience about our programs.
 While you’re here, you’ll be able to speak with our coaches and see if we’re a good match.
 Call us at (443) 283-1450.

 I also recommend reading this previous article that is related to this topic: How to Make an Un-Educated Decision about Choosing a Martial Arts Gym